cfengine/documentation/api/enterprise-api-examples/browsing-host-information.markdown

 **See also:** [Host REST API][Host REST API#remove host from the hub]

-## Example: Listing Available Vital Signs For A Host
+## Example: Listing available vital signs for a host

 Each host record on the Hub has a set of vital signs collected by `cf-monitord` on the agent.
 We can view the list of vitals signs from as host as follows